Flash Flood Relief: Help Us Support the People of Puerto Pinzón

 Puerto Pinzon is home to the ProAves El Paujil Nature Reserve, where Women for Conservation established a women’s community group to train female environmental leaders.

-Ciria Torres, our local Women for Conservation leader, described how the flash flood swept through the village in the middle of the night, and how the forest stopped the water from washing away the entire village.
+Ciria Torres, our local Women for Conservation leader, described how the flash flood swept through the village in the middle of the night, and how the forest stopped the water from washing away the entire town.

 “Alarms began at 3am, and we immediately evacuated the elderly to make sure they got out alive, because that’s all we had time to do.
 The forest guards had to escape by swimming, because when they awoke the water was already flooding the bedrooms.
 What happened here is terrible – Puerto Pinzon only survived thanks to the trees.
 After evacuating to higher ground, we were watching the river rise, and the biggest trees were able to stop everything from being swept away.
 Thank God for the nearby nature reserves, because if it weren’t for those trees holding everything in place, our city would have been completely washed away.”